BFCmath/SnapShort_Mobile/docs/technical_architecture.md

 - **Hardware vs. Software Bitmaps**
     - The `takeScreenshot()` API returns a `HardwareBuffer`.
 This must be copied to a software `Bitmap.Config.ARGB_8888` before it can be saved to a file, which is an expensive operation performed on `Dispatchers.IO`.

+- **Database-File Synchronization**
+    - **Problem**: Images are files, Tasks are DB records.
+    - **Solution**: The `GalleryViewModel` observes *both* sources.
+It filters out files that are referenced in the `Task` table.
+This creates a clear workflow: Capture -> Gallery -> (Convert) -> Tasks.
+An image is either a "Raw Snap" (Gallery) or a "Task" (Task List), never both.

 - **AI Integration Strategy**
-    - Uses **Gemini Flash** model for low latency.
+    - **Gemini Flash**: Selected for low latency.
-    - Wraps API calls in `Dispatchers.IO` to prevent UI blocking.
-    - Returns structured JSON to ensure reliable parsing of task details.
+    - **Structured Output**: Returns JSON to ensure reliable parsing into app domain objects.
+    - **User-in-the-Loop**: AI suggestions are presented in a dialog for review/editing, never auto-applied, ensuring accuracy.

 ## Current Limitations / TODOs

-1.  **Delay Reliability**: The 450ms delay for shade dismissal is hardcoded and may be flaky on some devices.
+1.  **Delay Reliability**: The 450ms delay for shade dismissal is hardcoded.
-2.  **API Key Security**: API Key is currently hardcoded (needs secure storage mechanism).
+2.  **API Key Security**: API Key is currently hardcoded.
+3.  **File Consistency**: If a file is deleted externally, the DB record might become orphaned (needs robust sync/cleanup).